kimtore/visp/README.md

 [librespot](https://github.com/librespot-org/librespot) or
 [spotifyd](https://github.com/Spotifyd/spotifyd) projects.

+Visp does not write any changes to your Spotify library yet.

 As Visp is still beta, there are bugs and unimplemented features.
 These can be reported in the [issue tracker](https://github.com/ambientsound/visp/issues).